-Figure 5: Spectral analysis of the Morgat Member potassium records showing the measured data (B&E, orange lines), several bandpass filters (C&D, black lines) and evolutive harmonic analysis (A, F, spectral plots with ranges of bandpass filters indicated by dotted rectangles).
-Left panels are based on the natural gamma-ray record (A,B&C) and the right panels are based on the portable X-ray fluorescence data (D,E&F).
-EHA = evolutive harmonic analysis.
+Figure 5.
+Spectral analysis of the Morgat Member potassium records showing the measured data (b and e, orange lines), several bandpass filters (c and d, black lines), and evolutive harmonic analysis (a and f, spectral plots with ranges of bandpass filters are indicated by dotted rectangles).
+Panels(a-c) are based on the natural gamma-ray record and panels (d-f) are based on the portable X-ray fluorescence data.
+EHA stands for evolutive harmonic analysis.